 In this article we will show you how to submit an asset to the YoYo Games Marketplace.
 Before continuing with this article, please make sure that you have read the companion articles listed below, as you will need to have completed the steps described in them before you can submit your assets to Marketplace:

 If you have read those articles and have prepared your sprites and asset package, then you are ready to continue.
-So, start up GameMaker Studio, as we are going to submit some sprites to Marketplace.
+So, start up GameMaker, as we are going to submit some sprites to Marketplace.

 List Your Asset Package